logo

 Tax Compliance and Documentation for LRS

-Under the LRS scheme, outward and inward remittance occurs with the assistance of authorised dealers, like banks or financial institutions licensed by the RBI to carry out foreign remittances.
+Under the scheme, outward remittance occurs with the assistance of authorised dealers, like banks or financial institutions licensed by the RBI to carry out foreign remittances.
+These are some of the compliance requirements for these transactions:

 • The users have to furnish their PAN cards to the Authorised Dealer (AD) banks to execute all the transactions under LRS.